Skip to main content

 Regarding Health Forms

 There are certain immunizations and health records that are required as part of the school registration process.
+This brochure outlines the immunizations that are required for students as well as the types of exemptions that are available.
 Students who are not immunized or have exemptions on file with the district are not permitted to attend school.
 For more information regarding what is required, along with authorizations for administration of certain medications and exemptions, please visit the Required Immunizations, Medical Forms page of our website.

 School Health Guidelines